fabri1983/java2proto2grpc/README.md

 ## java 2 proto 2 grpc
 This project is a modification from original project https://github.com/jhrgitgit/java2proto.
 Credits belong to the creator of the above mentioned project.
-I just made it compatible with windows, renamed some packages, tried to fix minor bugs.
+I just made it compatible with Windows, renamed some packages, tried to fix minor bugs. *Still work in progress*.

 This project generates *.proto* files out of java classes/interfaces, and then by building the project using maven you can generate your gRPC stubs.